Colchester Institute Skip To Main Content

 Are you eligible for a 16 – 19 Vulnerable Bursary?

-• Last 3 months universal credit full statements.
+• Last 3 months universal credit payment statements.

-• Evidence that universal credit has been awarded because you are financially supporting yourself and anyone who is dependent on you and living with you (such as a child or partner) eg tenancy agreement in your name, child benefit receipt, child birth certificate, utility bills
+• Evidence that universal credit has been awarded because the student is financially supporting themselves and anyone who is dependent on them and living with them (such as a child or partner) e.g. tenancy agreement in student’s name, child benefit receipt, child’s birth certificate, utility bills

-• Evidence must not state any conditions that prevent you from participating in further education or training
+• The evidence must not state any conditions that prevent the student from participating in further education or training

 When and how should you apply?